 Operating System: Windows 11 for ChimeraX and Python, and Linux (Ubuntu 20.04) for ChimeraX to ensure cross-platform compatibility.

 4.2.
-Test Data:
+Test data:

-Maps: All maps utilized in this section were obtained from the Electron Microscopy Data Bank (EMDB).
+Maps: All maps used in this section were obtained from the Electron Microscopy Data Bank (EMDB).
 The following maps were selected for their diversity in structure and biological relevance:

-EMD-2660: This entry details the cryo-EM structure of the Plasmodium falciparum 80S ribosome bound to the anti-protozoan drug emetine.
-This map was employed to understand the interaction mechanisms between the ribosome and emetine, a drug used in the treatment of amoebiasis and malaria.
-Map size – [360, 360, 360].
+EMD-2660: Cryo-EM structure of the Plasmodium falciparum 80S ribosome bound to the anti-protozoan drug emetine.
+Map size [360, 360, 360].

-EMD-19195: This entry describes the structure of the rabbit 80S ribosome stalled on a 2-TMD rhodopsin intermediate in complex with Sec61-RAMP4.
-The research leveraging it focuses on the dynamic interactions within the ribosome-translocon complex.
-Map size – [420, 420, 420].
+EMD-19195: Cryo-EM structure of the rabbit 80S ribosome stalled on a 2-TMD rhodopsin intermediate in complex with Sec61-RAMP4.
+Map size [420, 420, 420].

-EMD-35413: This entry represents the cryo-EM structure of the human 80S ribosome in complex with dibekacin.
-This map was utilized to investigate the functional evolution of aminoglycosides, a crucial class of antibiotics.
-Map size – [640, 640, 640].
+EMD-35413: Cryo-EM structure of the human 80S ribosome in complex with dibekacin.
+Map size [640, 640, 640].

 For each reference map above, a query map was generated by applying a set of random transformations (rotations, reflections, and translations).

-Test Rounds: To ensure the elimination of random variability and enhance the reliability of the results, distinct seed numbers will be employed for each round.
-The seed number for each round will be identical across all versions of the EMalign algorithm.
-A list of k unique seed numbers will be sampled randomly once, with each seed corresponding to a distinct round of testing.
+Test rounds: To ensure the elimination of random variability and enhance the reliability of the results, distinct random seeds were employed for each round.
+The seed number for each round is identical across all versions of the EMalign algorithm.
+A list of k unique seed numbers was sampled randomly once, with each seed corresponding to a distinct round of testing.

 4.3.
-Test Cases:
+Test cases:

 Introduction: To evaluate the performance and accuracy of the EMalign algorithm within the ChimeraX platform, several test cases have been designed corresponding to the modifications made to the original EMalign package.
-For a detailed description of these modifications, refer to section 3.3.2, "Modifications and Enhancements to the EMalign Algorithm".
+For a detailed description of these modifications, refer to section 3.3.2, "Modifications and enhancements to the EMalign algorithm".

-Test Case A – Essential Functional Consistency:
+Test case A – Essential functional consistency:

 Objective: To verify that the EMalign algorithm yields consistent alignment results when integrated within the ChimeraX platform, as compared to its standalone execution from the terminal.
 This test case is executed on the preliminary version of EMalign, which incorporates only the fundamental modifications necessary to enable operational functionality within the ChimeraX environment.

-Alignment Procedure: For each map, k=20 rounds of alignment will be conducted for the query map to the reference map on two occasions:
+Alignment procedure: For each map, k=20 rounds of alignment were conducted for the query map to the reference map in two scenarios:

 Once using the original EMalign from the terminal.

-Once using the modified EMalign to run in ChimeraX.
+Once using the modified EMalign running in ChimeraX.

-Test Case B – Performance Improvements:
+Test case B – Performance improvements:

 Objective: To assess the enhancements in alignment performance and robustness of the EMalign algorithm, following specific modifications applied exclusively to the version integrated within the ChimeraX platform.
 An additional test was designed to evaluate computational times for each version of EMalign.

-Alignment Procedure: For each map, k=20 rounds of alignment will be conducted for the query map to the reference map using the EMalign algorithm, modified as detailed in section 3.3.2, sub-section B.
+Alignment procedure: For each map, k=20 rounds of alignment were conducted for the query map to the reference map using the EMalign algorithm, modified as detailed in section 3.3.2, sub-section B.

-Computational Time Evaluation: Six downsized maps were created from the original map EMD-35413, which has an initial size of 640 voxels.
+Computational time evaluation: Six downsized maps were created from the original map EMD-35413, which has an initial size of 640 voxels.
 The downsized maps were generated with the following sizes: 160, 240, 320, 400, 480, and 560 voxels.
 Each version of the EMalign algorithm was subsequently executed on all six downsized maps.

-Test Case C – BFGS Algorithm vs. 'Fit in Map':
+Test case C – BFGS algorithm vs. 'Fit in Map':